cucumber-attic/gherkin2/README.md

 You must install Mono from source, or use a release of Mono after November 18 2011.

-You must also download NuGet.exe from [CodePlex](http://nuget.codeplex.com/releases).
-When it's installed, update it and register your CodePlex API Key:
+You must also download NuGet.exe from [CodePlex](http://nuget.codeplex.com/releases) and place it in `/usr/local/nuget/NuGet.exe`.
+When it's installed, update it and register your NuGet API Key:

     # In case we need to update
     mono /usr/local/nuget/NuGet.exe Update -self